 The new Peak Hill Waste Transfer Station which has recycled the contractor's area (workshop shed, slab and washdown bay) opened for operations in 2018.

 Alkane submitted a part relinquishment application to DRE on 6 November 2015 to excise the 4 hectares from the mining lease.
-Alkane received confirmation of the part cancellation of the part cancellation on 26 June 2017.
+Alkane received confirmation of the part cancellation on 26 June 2017.